Lazaro549/AWS-AI-Generative/README.md

-# AWS Generative AI
+# AWS AI Generative

 ![AWS Generative AI Architecture](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2024/09/05/ML-17360-logic-flow-1.png)

 ## 📌 Overview

-This repository provides **simple, practical examples of Generative AI on AWS** using **Amazon Bedrock**.
+This repository contains **simple and practical examples of Generative AI on AWS** using **Amazon Bedrock**.
-It is designed for **learning, demos, and proof-of-concepts**, keeping the codebase minimal, clear, and easy to extend.

-The focus is on:
-- Chatbots
-- Retrieval-Augmented Generation (RAG)
-- Prompt engineering
+It is designed for:
-- Hands-on experimentation with Bedrock foundation models
+- Learning and experimentation
+- Demos and workshops
+- Proofs of concept (PoCs)

+The repository keeps everything **minimal, readable, and easy to extend**, focusing on core Generative AI patterns such as chatbots and Retrieval-Augmented Generation (RAG).

 ---

-## 🧠 What is Generative AI on AWS?
+## 🧠 Generative AI on AWS

-**Generative AI** enables applications to create new content such as text, summaries, and conversational responses.
+**Generative AI** enables applications to generate new content such as text, summaries, and conversational responses.

-AWS supports Generative AI workloads through services like:
+AWS provides managed services to build Generative AI solutions securely and at scale,
+including:

 - **Amazon Bedrock** – Serverless access to foundation models
 - **Amazon SageMaker** – ML experimentation and training
 - **AWS Lambda & API Gateway** – Serverless APIs